LEO Fact Sheet

 LEO students are responsible to pay for their books and supplies for the LEO summer program.
-We estimate those costs to be approximately $300.
-You will purchase your books for the LEO Program on Monday, July 29th.
+You will purchase your books for the LEO Program on Monday, July 28th.
 The University Bookstore accepts cash or credit cards.
 Please plan accordingly.

 Students are responsible for making their own housing arrangements off-campus.
 Please see the admitted student website for an optional list of apartments in the area.

-The Orange Law Insider – volume 4 will provide instructions on how to pre-purchase your parking permit for the year.
+Make sure to be on the lookout for upcoming Orange Law Insider newsletters, which will provide instructions on how to pre-purchase your parking permit for the year.
 If you choose not to participate in this pre-registration, you may purchase a parking permit at the Skytop Office Building on campus at any time.
 You will need to bring your vehicle registration and your Syracuse University ID card with you to purchase this permit.

 There are no tuition or fees charged to students for the summer LEO Program.
 However, costs for books, supplies, food and other personal expenses are the responsibility of individual students.
 We are unable to offer any financial aid or to certify any student loans to cover these incidental costs of the LEO Program.
 Therefore, students attending the LEO summer program should arrive on campus with adequate resources to cover these out-of-pocket expenses.

 Your Health Record must be completed by you and your health care provider.
 The completed form must be returned to the University's Health Services Office prior to LEO Opening Day.
 Students who have not complied with this requirement will not be allowed to register.
 The address for the University’s Health Services Office is:

 You will be assigned a locker on the first day of Orientation on Monday, August 18th.
 Plan to bring a combination lock for your locker.